-- (c) Impact Area.
+(c) Impact Area.
 The impact area is the area within which any analysis is conducted in order to determine a compliance with the level of service standards.
-This area shall be based on the distribution patterns of the PHT projected to be generated by the proposed development.
+This area shall be based on the size of the development and the distribution patterns of the PHT projected to be generated by the proposed development.
 The specific intersections for analysis will be established in coordination with City staff according to the criteria set forth in the TCM.
-The impact area is defined as those intersections with 75 or more peak hour trips on any single approach within two (2) miles of the boundary of the site along the roadway network. - (d) TIA Longevity.
-As long as a development is being incrementally implemented in general conformance with the TIA, a TIA will remain valid for five (5) years beyond the projected build out year of the last phase of the development.
-General conformance is defined as trip generation characteristics that do not increase by more than 10% than the uses originally proposed.
+The impact area is defined as those intersections with 75 or more peak hour trips on any single approach within two (2) miles of the boundary of the site along the roadway network. impact area studied shall be determined by City Manager based on the points of access and key streets and intersections that may be affected by development of the subject tract.
+Table 2 shall be used to assist the City Manager in the determination of the impact area to be studied: